ComfyUI Review

 What makes ComfyUI different from simpler AI image generators?

-The main difference is workflow control.
-ComfyUI exposes the generation process as nodes you can inspect and change, instead of hiding everything behind a single prompt box, but that also means a steeper learning curve.
+The difference is workflow control.
+ComfyUI shows the generation process as nodes you can inspect and change, instead of hiding everything behind one prompt box.
+That control also brings a steeper learning curve.

 Does ComfyUI only handle images?

-No. The official docs and README show image, video, audio, and 3D model support.
-The practical depth still depends on the workflow, model support, and whether you are running locally or in the hosted products.
+No. The docs and README cover image, video, audio, and 3D workflows.
+How deep each one goes still depends on the workflow, model support, and whether you run locally or in the cloud.